-On section the cortex appeared to be much wasted.
-The bases of the cones in some places almost touched the surface of the kidney, while in most parts not more than the thickness of a shilling intervened.
+On section the cortex appeared to be much wasted. of the cones in some places almost touched the surface of the kidney, while in most parts not more than the thickness of a shilling intervened.
 The cones themselves were sprinkled with white specks of urate of soda.
 A few small cysts appeared both in section and on the surface.

-currence of spinal paralysis.
+This case is somewhat remarkable, in consequence of the inter- Comments. currence of spinal paralysis.
 I have seen no other case in which this has taken place, nor am I aware that such a complication has been recorded.
 Although the cord could not be examined there is little doubt that the lesion was a small extravasation of blood within its substance.
 The same tendency showed itself in a more fatal form in the final apoplectic seizure.
-Both occurrences were results of the general arterial degeneration which accompanies the renal That the final seizure was dependent upon extravasation is rendered probable by the presence of hemiplegia, which does not occur from mere uramic disturbance.
-In the absence of dropsy the case is characteristic, and scarcely less so in the mental depression.
-The kidneys were truly gouty; they contained urate of soda, though no gout had shown itself externally.
+Both occurrences were results of the general arterial degeneration which accompanies the renal disease.
+That the final seizure was dependent upon extravasation is rendered probable by the presence of hemiplegia, which does not occur from mere uræmic disturbance.
+In the absence of dropsy the case is characteristic, and scarcely less so in the mental de-The kidneys were truly gouty; they contained urate of soda, though no gout had shown itself externally.